zplayads/PlayableAdsDemo-android/Integration Guide For Android Studio.md

 ## 1.1 Introduction
-Integration of this SDK gives the publisher the capability to call playable ads from ZPLAY Ads into available interstitial Android inventory globally.
-This guide is designed for developers who are going to integrate the ZPLAY Ads SDK into their Android Apps via Androidstudio.
-Please contact support@zplayads.com if you need any assistance in this work.
+This guide is designed for developers who are going to integrate the ZPLAY Ads SDK into their Android Apps via Android Studio.
+Please contact support@zplayads.com, if you need any assistance in this work.

 ## 1.2 Development Environment
 - OS：WinAll, Linux, Mac